ucsf-wynton/wynton-website-hpc/docs/hpc/howto/install-from-source.md

 ```

 You only need to load these compiler tools prior to installing the
 software.
-With very few exception, they are not needed for running
+With very few exceptions, they are not needed for running
 the installed software later on.